TrueLogin/learn_celery/README.md

 ## Workflow

-- [ ] Pick a PDF file with 2 or more pages.
+- [X] Pick a PDF file with 2 or more pages.
-- [ ] Move each page to a separate PDF doc
+- [X] Move each page to a separate PDF doc
-- [ ] Proccess all the pages (each page is a different PDF document), i.e. add a word or something like this
+- [X] Proccess all the pages (each page is a different PDF document), i.e. add a word or something like this
-- [ ] Compile all the pages back into the one PDF file
+- [X] Compile all the pages back into the one PDF file
+- [X] Clear `./tmp` directory